CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 The tracking pixels knows exactly which email address corresponds with the registered open, which gives you detailed recipient based statistics.

-### Click Tracking

-Click tracking means that SMTPeter convert's all your links to point towards SMTPeter's servers, where we forward them to the original link's location.
-This does not change anything for your links, but makes it so our servers receive a notification whenever one of your recipients clicks on a link in your email.
-All clicks are show in your statistics overview or can be retreived using the REST API.

-Link tracking shows exactly which email address corresponds with a click, which gives you detailed recipient based statistics.

 -->